Pneumoconiosis Treatment Guidelines Can Include a Variety of Therapies for Symptom Control

 Pneumoconiosis treatment guidelines often include a combination of medications, supplemental oxygen and pulmonary rehabilitation to help alleviate the symptoms of the condition.
 People with pneumoconiosis may also be advised to maintain a healthy weight, stop smoking and/or avoid secondhand smoke and participate in regular exercise.
 Yearly flu vaccinations are also recommended to help reduce the likelihood of flu-related respiratory complications.

-At the Lung Institute, we perform stem cell procedures for patients with lung diseases such as pneumoconiosis.
+At the Lung Institute, we perform cellular therapy for patients with lung diseases such as pneumoconiosis.
 Our treatments are offered on an outpatient basis over the course of two days, and patients can return to their lives without a long or complicated recovery process.
 Other beneficial factors of undergoing cellular therapy at the Lung Institute include our:

 - Singular focus on pulmonary diseases – We are the only cellular therapy center in the world to solely focus on conditions affecting the lungs.